Most Oregon insurers to waive co-pays for COVID-19 tests

 - Samaritan Health Plans, Inc.

-Collectively, they insure about one million Oregonians and include most health plans sold on the state’s individual and group insurance markets.
+Collectively, they insure about 1 million Oregonians and include most health plans sold on the state’s individual and group insurance markets.

 Not yet participating are four of the state’s 10 largest insurers, who collectively cover about 92,000 people, according to data from the Department of Consumer and Business Services.
 They are United Healthcare, Cigna, Aetna and Health Care Insurance Corporation.